neu-se/CS4530-Fall-2025/Assignments/project-deliverable.md

 Your final team deliverable will include:
 * The implementation of your new features, deployed to Render.com / Heroku
 * Automated tests for your new features
+* A continuous integration (CI) pipeline
+* Project Plan as GitHub Projects
 * A report that describes how to use your new feature and what was completed vs proposed
 * A poster and/or demo